AudioLotus/D2Flwrz/docs/Raids/Last-Wish/3-Morgeth.md

 ### Team Setup

-Guardians should split up into two teams of three.
+You should split up into two teams of three.
  - Three guardians on the left side
  - Three on the right.